Hardball (film): Plot

 Conor works to get the team to support each other and stop trash-talking each other's bad plays; but the team nevertheless loses its first game 16–1, which fosters hostility between the players.
-Conor brings them together by buying them pizza (trading sports tickets for the pizza) and leads the team to win their second game 9–3.
+Conor brings them together by buying them pizza (trading sports tickets for the pizza) and leads the team to win their second game.
 The team starts to come together as Conor tries to kindle a romance with Wilkes.

-Conor risks everything and makes a $12,000 bet with a new bookie to cover the $12,000 debt he owes to the other bookies.
-His stress, already high from his gambling debts, runs higher at the baseball field because Jamal is pulled from playing after a competing coach questions the boy's age and Myles can't wear headphones while he pitches.
-Conor takes offense to the league president's threat to be removed, after he voices his objection to his team having to wear ratty T-shirts while the other teams have full uniforms.
+Conor risks everything and makes a $12,000 bet with a new bookie to cover the debt he owes to the other bookies.
+His stress, already high from his debts, runs higher at the baseball field because Jamal is pulled from playing after a competing coach questions the boy's age and Myles cannot wear headphones while he pitches.
+Conor takes offense to the league president's threat to be removed, after he voices his objection to his team having to wear ratty T-shirts while the other ones have full uniforms.
 In protest, he announces it was his last game which draws dissension and resentment from his players.

-Conor barely wins his $12,000 bet, pays off all his debts, and refuses to turn that bet for $24,000 using the winnings.
+Conor wins his bet, pays off all his debts, and refuses to turn that bet for $24,000 using the winnings.
 Conor connects with the kids and finds it harder to leave than he thought.
 He surprises them with second row seats (behind Sammy Sosa's dugout) to a major league game.
-He stops gambling; his relationship with Wilkes grows; he gets new uniforms for the players (sponsored by one of his bookies); and he assumes a fatherly role in leading the team to the championship game (called "going to the 'ship" by the boys).
+He stops gambling; his relationship with Wilkes grows; he gets new uniforms for the players (sponsored by one of his former bookies, who owns a bar); and he leads the team to the championship game.

-Just after Conor drops the kids off at home after winning the pre-championship game, G-Baby is struck and killed by a stray bullet and Kofi has to hold him as he dies.
-Conor wants to forfeit the game, but Andre and especially Kofi, rallies the team together.
-The end credits show the kids finally getting the trophies they wanted after winning the championship.